volkamerlab/teachopencadd/README.md

 jupyter notebook
 ```

-**Note**: In order to link your environment to your jupyter notebook, install `nb_conda` (see below).
+**Note**: In order to link your environment to your jupyter notebook, install `nb_conda` (is included in .yml file above).
 After starting your jupyter notebook from the terminal within your environment, select your environment via `Kernel > Change kernel > Python [conda env:teachopencadd]`.

 https://stackoverflow.com/questions/39604271/conda-environments-not-showing-up-in-jupyter-notebook
 https://stackoverflow.com/questions/37433363/link-conda-environment-with-jupyter-notebook